gary-mayfield/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 Citymapper is a popular app used by Londoners every day to help them travel from place to place on public transport.
 Transport for London provide Citymapper with all the information they need using TfL's publicly available Application Programming Interface (API).

-This excercise will show you how easy it is to get started building a website like Citymapper that shows arrival information on a real map of London, on demand.
+This exercise will show you how easy it is to get started building a website like Citymapper that shows arrival information on a real map of London, on demand.
 We'll introduce you to the programming language **JavaScript**, the core language used to write websites and web apps.
-For this exercise we'll also be using CodePen - a free to use resource that allows you to write real HTML, Javascript and CSS in your browser and instantly see what your code does when you stop typing.
-CodePen is a great tool to use when learning how to create websites!
+For this exercise we'll also be using StackBlitz - a free to use resource that allows you to write real HTML, Javascript and CSS in your browser and instantly see what your code does when you stop typing.
+StackBlitz is a great tool to use when learning how to create websites!

 # Open your online code editor